lf-/blog/content/posts/the-postmodern-build-system.md

 respects, and we *can* do better.
 We have the ideas, we even have the technology.
 It just has to get shipped.

+Probably the most practical solution to getting a fast multi-language incremental build system in this day and age is one of the Bazels, using dependencies from Nix to not have to Become a Distro.
+Persistent workers, though unsatisfying from the perspective of not being 100% hermetic, are an effective way to get a substantial amount of the benefit of a hermetic build system with incremental compilation by compensating for much of the computational overhead in making targets smaller.

 Many of the ideas in this post came from edef, [who you should sponsor][edef-sponsor] if you want to support her giving people these ideas or developing them herself.